phetsims/circuit-construction-kit-common/doc/model.md

 ## Household Items

-Household items have the following resistances:
+For the purposes of the simulation, we estimate the household item resistances as:

-* Dollar bill - 1,000,000,000 Ohms // Note: This may not be accurate - https://core.ac.uk/download/pdf/39983441.pdf
+* Coin - 0 Ohms
-* Paper clip - 0 Ohms // Note: This may not be accurate - https://byjus.com/physics/resistivity-various-materials/#:~:text=Metals%20are%20good%20conductors%20of,compared%20to%20the%20metallic%20conductors.
+* Dollar bill - 1,000,000,000 Ohms
-* Coin - 0 Ohms // Note: This may not be accurate - https://byjus.com/physics/resistivity-various-materials/#:~:text=Metals%20are%20good%20conductors%20of,compared%20to%20the%20metallic%20conductors.
+* Eraser - 1,000,000,000 Ohms
-* Eraser - 1,000,000,000 Ohms // Note: This may not be accurate - http://hyperphysics.phy-astr.gsu.edu/hbase/Tables/rstiv.html
+* Paper clip - 0 Ohms
 * Pencil - 25 Ohms

 ## Ammeters and Voltmeters